vizsec/vizsec.github.io/sponsorship/index.md

 * <strong>Best Short Paper or Poster Award</strong> - encourage researchers to make large strides in advancing the state of the art of the security community.
 * <strong>Open Source Award</strong> - incentivize authors to release their data and tools open source, expanding the resources available to developers, practitioners, and researchers.
 * <strong>Supporters' Panel</strong> - participate in a panel to discuss challenges in the security industry, current approaches to solutions, and opportunities for research.
+* <strong>Exposure</strong> — In addition to the advertising provided by VIS, your organization's logos will be prominently displayed at VizSec, on the VizSec web site and social media, and in any VizSec conference materials.
+In addition, your organization's job openings will be linked from the VizSec web site and social media prior to the conference as well as posted on a sponsors-only job board during the conference.

 For more information, or to inquire about other support opportunities, please email <a href="mailto:sponsor@vizsec.org">sponsor@vizsec.org</a>.